 Liselotte and F.N.
 Souza with their first daughter Keren

 Qs 1.
 In Souza’s essay "Nirvana of a Maggot," F.N.
 Souza describes his origin as a 'maggot on a dung heap'.
 Do you think Souza saw himself as a character like in Kafka's "The Metamorphosis," experiencing significant changes in his life as an artist?
-Also, in his 1957 painting "Nude Metamorphosed Into Insect," how do Picasso's influences and the distorted human forms reflect Souza's thoughts on his identity and origin?
+Also, in his 1957 painting "Nude Metamorphosed into Insect," how do Picasso's influences and the distorted human forms reflect Souza's thoughts on his identity and origin?

 Keren: When my dad lost his father, he felt that he could be a husband to his beloved mother, her suitor and lover.
 And when my dad lost his sister, he felt it should have been him that perished.
 He tortured himself with these tormented thoughts.
-From the ravages of smallpox, my dad’s cratered, pock-marked face, followed by these self-crucifying feelings, and illusions of being a monstrous maverick and solitary pioneer, battling a sea of small-minded, dusty fuddy-duddies.
-This is delineated as evocative iconoclastic arrow skin punctures and satirical mockery of hypocrisy, much like Gregor Samsa in Kafka’s Metamorphosis.
-At that time, Souza’s beloved wife Liselotte, my blessed mother, was a stage and film actress and, like Kafka, also a Czech Jew.
-Together, my parents shared a passion for redemptive cultured insights and soothing classical music.
+From the ravages of smallpox, my dad’s cratered, pock-marked face, followed by these self-crucifying feelings and illusions of being a monstrous maverick and solitary pioneer, battling a sea of small-minded, dusty fuddy-duddies.
+This is delineated as evocative iconoclastic arrow-skin punctures and satirical mockery of hypocrisy, much like Gregor Samsa in Kafka’s Metamorphosis.

 For Souza, truth is beauty.
-Exacerbated and emboldened by being the only dark brown man in the room of established artists, my dad was driven by a purpose, a quest for real enlightened truth, and an ambition to create and suffuse the exquisite beauty of his boyhood.
+Exacerbated by being the only dark brown man in a room full of established artists, my dad was driven by a purpose—a quest for real, enlightened truth—and an ambition to create and suffuse the exquisite beauty of his boyhood, Goa, as an emblem of peace and harmony to be waved in the fractured world.

-Goa as an emblem of peace and harmony to be waved in the fractured world.
-His motivation became a righteous crusade to draw attention to the injustices of the haves and have-nots and not for personal vanity.
-For Souza, the ultimate aesthete, justice is also beauty.
+His motivation became a righteous crusade to draw attention to the injustices of the haves and have-nots, not for personal vanity.
+For Souza, the ultimate aesthete, justice was also beauty.

 Qs 2.
 How did the early loss of his father and sister, and the subsequent grief and sickness, influence F.N.
 Souza's outlook on life and his early artistic expressions?

-Keren: Souza had his blue period of honouring the common man, the underdog, the fishermen, field labourers, and a family having their evening meal together in their shack home on the roadside.
-Souza’s "Rice Eaters" echoing Vincent’s "Potato Eaters."
-Artists in a vibrational brotherhood, unconsciously championing the same causes because they run counter to humanity therefore resonate.
+Keren: Souza had his "blue period" of honoring the common man—the underdog.
+He painted fishermen, field laborers, and families sharing their evening meal in roadside shacks.
+Souza’s Rice Eaters echoes Vincent’s Potato Eaters.
+Artists, in an unconscious brotherhood, champion the same causes because they run counter to humanity and thus resonate.
 But irritation produces pearls.

 Qs.
 3. What role did Souza's mother play in his early artistic development while little Souza was in Goa and how did her stories influence his later works?